Our Scientific Review Committee

 Dr Georg Seifert

 Professor Dr. med.
-Georg Seifert is a distinguished senior physician specializing in pediatrics.
-He holds the prestigious position of Europe’s first professorship in integrative medicine in pediatrics at Charité – Universitätsmedizin Berlin, Germany, and serves as a Visiting Professor at the University of São Paulo, Brazil.
+Georg Seifert is a distinguished senior physician specialising in paediatrics.
+He holds the prestigious position of Europe’s first professorship in integrative medicine in paediatrics at Charité – Universitätsmedizin Berlin, Germany, and serves as a Visiting Professor at the University of São Paulo, Brazil.

 At Charité, Professor Seifert leads a groundbreaking project aimed at establishing a center dedicated to translating experiential traditional and integrative medicine (TCIM) into evidence-based practices supported by scientific data.
 This initiative seeks to broaden opportunities for individual health promotion, prevention, and therapy within society, with a particular emphasis on children and adolescents.
 His research interests span across various areas, including mind-body medicine, nutrition, and whole medical systems.